aardlyworthit/Search-and-Destroy-v3.0/README.md

 The Next Big Thing will be a full mob database, which I am already developing and testing.
 Count on it!
 Have I ever let you down?
 Didn't think so, and won't be starting that now.

 Stay tuned, my ninjas, and my warriors (even you, RoqueWarrior).
 Greater greatness is coming your way, and you will lead at the cutting, bleeding edge.
-The engines are not only already started, but they have revved up to full operational speed.
-The future is now: So be it and let it be so!
+The engines are not only already started, but they have accelerated to full operational speed.
+The past, present, and future are all now: So be they, and let them be so!

 # Search and Destroy v3.0 (rel-1.0.0) — 1 Jan 2019
 Note: Make sure to uninstall version 2.
 Version 3 uses a different plugin id, so it's possible to have both installed at once.